automl/NASLib/tutorial/README.md

     Operation on edge 2-3 of the graph: Graph named 'cell' with 4 nodes and 6 edges

-Here's a closer look at a cell:
+Here's a closer look at a cell, which is itself another `Graph`:

 ```python